agile-lab-dev/wasp/documentation/Getting_started.md

     `docker login registry.gitlab.com`

-- Use the scripts to start WASP:

-    `whitelabel/docker/cdh6/start-wasp.sh`
+- Use the start-wasp script to run a single container with all the needed services and a JVM for each WASP role (1) or the start-one script to start the same services and a single JVM with all WASP roles(2):
+  1. `whitelabel/docker/vanilla-hadoop2/start-wasp.sh`
+  2. `whitelabel/docker/vanilla-hadoop2/start-wasp-one.sh`

 ##### Just try wasp without dev dependencies